Create an R Environment and Run a Job Array¶

 username = Sys.getenv()['USER']

-install.packages('tictoc', lib=paste("/data/",username,"/rpackages",sep=""))
+install.packages('ggplot2', lib=paste("/data/",username,"/rpackages",sep=""))

-Preparing the job submission script¶
+Prepare the job submission script¶

 Once you've installed the packages you'll use in your analysis you're ready to prepare the job submission script.
 This particular job submission script will use a job array.
 Job arrays are useful if you need to run a number of jobs across numerous datasets or parameter sets using the same analytical code.
-This command will create a submission script called arrayscript.sh
+This command will create a submission script called arrayscript.sh.

 cat << EOF > arrayscript.sh